Guide to the Debt Repayment Scheme in Singapore

 - Feign losses and expenses to account for your property when reporting to the OA;

-- Enter into any undervalue transaction with another party 5 years from the day on which the bankruptcy application is made against you until the last day of completing the DRS; or
+- Enter into any undervalue transaction with another party 3 years before the day on which the bankruptcy application is made against you until the second last day of completing the DRS; or

 - Give any unfair preference to:

-- An associate 2 years from the day on which the bankruptcy application is made against until the last day of completing the DRS; or
+- An associate 2 years before the day on which the bankruptcy application is made against you until the second last day of completing the DRS; or

-- A third party 6 months from the day on which the bankruptcy application is made against until the last day of completing the DRS
+- Any other person 1 year before the day on which the bankruptcy application is made against you until the second last day of completing the DRS

 What Happens If I Meet the Eligibility Criteria for the DRS?